mattbocosoft/presentation-xcode/README.md

 The most popular alternative IDE for developing native software for OS X, iOS, and watchOS is [AppCode](https://www.jetbrains.com/objc/).
 Other IDE's support cross-platform development of OS X and iOS apps using langauges like C#.

+Xcode is complex software with many features.
+This presentation will cover some of the more popular and used workflows and features.

 ###Workflow
 * Source Editor
 * Interface Builder